-The information below is the most common process for obtaining a permit; it does not reflect all the conditions you may encounter.
+The information below is the most common process for obtaining a permit.
+It may not reflect all the conditions you may encounter.
 Please check our website for more information.

 STEP 1: BEGINNING THE PERMIT APPLICATION

-Staff and our website at the Community Development Office can provide you with the resources and information necessary to make your project a success and to avoid potential problems which could cost you time and money.
+The Community Development staff can provide resources and information necessary to make your project a success and to avoid potential problems which could cost you time and money.
 Be prepared to discuss your project with permit staff who will ask you questions such as “What are you planning to do?” and “Where are you planning to do it?”
 The permit staff will discuss the specific process for your project with you.

 STEP 2: PERMIT APPLICATION